Shrouds of the Night

 Shrouds of the Night is a book from the astronomy genre.

-Overview

 The book was written at the Mount Stromlo Observatory in 2007 by David Block and Ken Freeman.
 It is a timetable of astronomical photography from 1826 to the present day.

-History

 Much of the content of this book is published here for the first time.
 Two examples of this are: one from Arizona's Lowell Observatory and another from the Royal Astronomical Society of London.